siddhpatil6/Kotlin-HandleData/README.md

    `<activity android:name=".HandleDataActivity"`
             `android:configChanges="orientation|screenSize">`

-3. It can be done by coding using two methods which are used in activity cycle when screen rotates
+3. It can be done by coding using two methods which are used in activity life cycle when screen rotates
 * onSaveInstanceState
 * onRestoreInstanceState